The Folkestone School for Girls Academy Trust is known as “the school” in this policy.

 The kinds of special educational need for which provision is made at the school

 At the school we can make provision for every kind of frequently occurring special educational need without an Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, visual impairment, hearing impairment, autism, Asperger’s syndrome, learning difficulties and emotional and social difficulties.
 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.

-The school also currently meets the needs of students with an Education, Health and Care plan with the following kinds of special educational need: autism spectrum disorders and social and emotional difficulties.
+The school also currently meets the needs of students with an Education, Health and Care plan with the following kinds of special educational need: autism spectrum disorders, multi-sensory impairment, visual impairment, hearing impairment and social and emotional difficulties.
 Decisions on the admission of students with an Education, Health and Care Plan are made by the Local Authority.

 Recommendations on the admission of students with an Education, Health and Care Plan are made by the Local Authority in consultation with the school.
 The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.